 Keeping young people safe in the workplace is our main goal.
 We believe that making knowledge of WHS mainstream will help prepare young people for working safely.
 Young people are encouraged to learn about WHS as an integral part of their education, and before entering the workforce.
 Because of this belief, SmartMove is:

 We want to introduce general WHS concepts to young people in a way that relates to them while supporting the needs of educators.
 Before building the new version of SmartMove, we did our groundwork by surveying SmartMove users on their perceptions of the current program and any future areas of improvement.
 We asked our key stakeholders about their thoughts on the program and how we could assist them to deliver it effectively.
 Extensive consultation with subject matter experts were also undertaken to guide the redevelopment of SmartMove.

-Our new chapter begins with SAMM, who will be guiding young people through the SmartMove Certificate program.
+Our new chapter begins with SAMM, who is guiding young people through the SmartMove Certificate program.

-SmartMove Certificate will now consist of the general module, 17 industry modules and the alternative learning module.
+SmartMove Certificate consists of the industry course and the alternative learning course.
+The industry course contains the general module and 16 industry modules.
 Each module breaks down into sections with a knowledge quiz at the end of each section.
-Graphic animations and gaming activities are incorporated throughout the modules.
+Graphic animations and gaming activities are incorporated throughout.

-Five newly developed industry modules will be included in response to education and industry demands:
+Five newly developed industry modules have been included in response to education and industry demands:

 We hope you enjoy your learning experience with us.

 SAMM and the WorkSafe SmartMove team 🙂

 This new version of SmartMove was built by local WA specialist training provider, Future Institute of Australia.
 Future Institute specialises in the development and customisation of highly interactive eLearning programs utilising their experienced team of curriculum and eLearning developers, animators and gamification experts.